RENCI/ctmd-dashboard/frontend/README.md

     return (
         <pre>
-            {
-                store.proposals
-                    ?
-JSON.stringify(store.proposals, null, 2)
-                    : 'Loading proposals...'
+            { store.proposals ?
+JSON.stringify(store.proposals, null, 2) : 'Loading proposals...' }
-            }
         </pre>
     )
 }

 ```

 You'll notice how streamlined this approach is.
-More than that, though, this reduces the need to make excessive API calls and thus database queries.
+Moreover, this reduces the need to make excessive API calls and thus database queries.
+The StoreContext Provider returns a two-element array, the two same two items one expects from the [`useState` hook](https://reactjs.org/docs/hooks-reference.html#usestate), although the `setStore` function can safely be omitted if it is not required, like so `const [store, ] = useContext(StoreContext)`.